agentlang-ai/agentlang-docs/docs/quick-start.md

  :components [:Blog.Core]}
 ```

-The meta-data about the model is expressed as an edn-map of key-value pairs.
-There are three keys in the map -
+The meta-data about the model is expressed as an [edn](https://github.com/edn-format/edn)-map of key-value pairs.
+The following keys are required in this map:
    1. `:name` - the unique name of the model
    2. `:version` - the version of the model
    3. `:fractl-version` - the version of the Fractl runtime required to run the model